PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 expression | the value to return text | the value to match with the result

-## Wait For Expression Contain
+## Wait For Expression Match

-Waits for the specified expression contains the given value.
+Waits for the specified expression matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

  <p> This is useful because of JavaScript preprocessing.
 It is used to generate commands like assertExpression and waitForExpression. </p>

 ### Usage

 `
-waitForExpressionContain(expression, text)
+waitForExpressionMatch(expression, text)
 `

 ### Parameters